realkoder/soft-dev-02-databases/TEST_DESIGN.md

 This document outlines the design techniques and testing process for the **_Munchora_** application.

-The core functionalities of **_Munchora_** have been prioritized to achieve high test coverage, which will include:
+The core functionalities of **_Munchora_** have been prioritized to achieve high test coverage for these following
+domains:

 - **MODELS**
     - _GroceryList_